Prolo1/Character-Morpher/README.md

  * Added QoL easy morph buttons
  * Can choose to enable/disable in-game use (this affects all but male character[s])
  * Can choose to enable/disable use in male maker
+ * Morph data can be saved to card w/o editing the original character data (New!)

 ## Planned
 * Adding more sliders over time (i.e. skin colour, voice... etc.)
-* Saving extended data to card w/o editing the character (Almost there)

 ## How To Use
 1. Open "Settings" then find "Plugin Settings"